The Worlds Premiere Authority on Yeast Infections

 Sometimes the only way to solve bad bacterial problems is to do a fecal matter transplant.
-It is also the best way to restore good bacteria to the intestine that have been wiped out by antibiotics or candida yeast.
-It is also being used more often to resolve sibo, small intestine bacteria overgrowth, with good success.
+It is also the best way to restore good bacteria to the intestine that have been wiped out by antibiotics or candida yeast, or to restore or start new good bacteria colonies.

 One of the side effects of antibiotics other than candida yeast over growth, is an over growth of bad bacteria.
 Antibiotics, in theory and in practice, target different species of bacteria and are suppose to not affect the rest.
 But the thing is, they will also kill certain species of good bacteria while leaving some of the other bad guys, depending upon the resistance levels of those bacteria to that antibiotic.
 So to keep this explanation simple, the antibiotic could kill the bacteria it is targeted to, while greatly reducing your Bacteroidetes and Firmicute levels, which allows bad bacteria levels to rise.
 Clostridium difficile is the most common bad bacteria that gets out of control from antibiotics, yeast of course does as well.

 When out of control, these bad bacteria can cause inflammation, diarrhea, constipation, bloating, gas, abdominal pain, and sometimes death.
 I believe they are the primary cause of syndromes such as ibs, ibd, colitis, crohns, diverticulosis, etc.

 I am not aware of any studies done on fecal matter transplants and sibo but many people with sibo have reported a clearing of symptoms.
 However, if you have predisposing factors causing your sibo, such as bad diet, low stomach acid, motility problems, insufficient bile or enzyme production, it might not help.

 Before doing the actual fecal matter transplant.
-It is best to knock down the bad pathogen levels.
+It is best to knock down the bad pathogen levels if they are present.
 You do this by either taking antibiotics or natural herbal antibiotics like I outlined on the bad bacteria webpage.
 The protocol however is slightly different and here it is for you to review.